 State law requires physicians and hospitals to report information about cancers and benign brain-related tumors to the Vermont Department of Health.
 Through interstate agreements, information about Vermonters diagnosed or treated in other states is also included in Vermont’s registry.
 The registry does not collect information directly from patients.

 All health care facilities diagnosing or treating cancer or benign brain-related tumors in the State of Vermont are required by the Vermont Cancer Registry Law, 18 V.S.A. §§ 151-157, to report information to the Vermont Cancer Registry.
-All cases must be reported within 180 days after the date of first contact with the patient.
+All cases must be reported within 180 days after the date of the first contact with the patient.

 International Classification of Diseases for Oncology, 3rd ed.

-Multiple Primary and Histology Coding Rules
+2007 Multiple Primary and Histology Coding Rules (for cutaneous melanoma)

 SEER*Rx – Interactive Drug Database

 All health care providers diagnosing or treating a patient with cancer or with a benign brain-related tumor are required by the Vermont Cancer Registry Law, 18 V.S.A. §§ 151-157, to report information to the Vermont Cancer Registry if the patient is not seen at a Vermont hospital for that cancer or tumor.
-All cases must be reported within 180 days after the date of first contact with the patient.
+All cases must be reported within 180 days after the date of the first contact with the patient.

 The following conditions do not need to be reported: non-melanoma skin cancer, carcinoma in situ of the cervix, intraepithelial neoplasia of genital organs, or progression or recurrence of malignancy.